-7.1 Role of infrastructure manager
+6.1 Role of infrastructure manager

-- 7.1.1 The definition of infrastructure manager is contained within Railway Industry Standard RIS-3118-TOM. - 7.1.2 Within the content of this Guidance Note, it is likely that Network Rail will assume this responsibility in most cases, though there are some exceptions, such as depot and train maintenance facilities owned by a railway undertaking. - 7.1.3 Similarly, some train services operate over lines of route that are NOT managed by Network Rail, and this will be reflected in the emergency plans published by the relevant railway undertaking.
+The definition of infrastructure manager is contained within RIS-3118-TOM.

+RIS-3118-TOM assigns various roles and responsibilities to the infrastructure manager.
+In the majority of cases this will be Network Rail or other dedicated infrastructure management company, however there are some exceptions, such as depot and train maintenance facilities owned by a railway undertaking.

+Similarly, some train services operate over lines of route that are NOT managed by Network Rail, and this will be reflected in the emergency plans published by the relevant railway undertaking.
-RDG Guidance Note - Competence of Train Operator Liaison Officers (TOLOs)

-Part 8 Further reading
+7 Further reading